 Parents will be notified immediately in case of illness or an accident.
-In the event that a parent cannot be located, the person(s) named on the emergency contact cards will be contacted.
+If a parent cannot be located, the person(s) named on the emergency contact cards will be contacted.
 It is the parent's responsibility to make sure that these numbers are current and accurate.
 Please notify the office immediately of any accident or injury which occurred during arrival or departure from school.